3 Creative DIY Projects Using a Wire Brush Drill Attachment

 Here are three creative things that you can do with using a drill with a wire brush attachment.

+Can be accomplished by distressing surfaces for a weathered look.
 The rustic look is a trendy design in home decorations, as it creates an authentic and “homey” feel for your project.
 Woodworking concepts such as Shou Sugi Ban and creating Amish-style furniture are examples of concepts utilized to create a rustic aesthetic.

 With a wire brush, you can easily create this effect, as the bristles leave interesting textures by removing some of the charred grain to create a very interesting look.
 The most significant advantage of using a drill is controlling how much pressure you can apply to create varied effects.